DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-08-10-helping-users-improve-the-application-process.md

   status: needs.data.status
 }) }}

-A user might do this by, for example:
+A user might manage the flow by, for example:

 - closing a course
 - moving the candidate to a different course
 - being more or less stringent about the quality of candidates
 - increasing or reducing marketing efforts for a particular course

+We had already designed and tested a report showing the statuses of applications.
+These changes were to get the designs ready for an initial release.

 ## What we changed

 ### Changed ‘Export data’ link to ‘Reports’

-We renamed the ‘Export data’ section to ‘Reports’ to better reflect that this section includes the new status of active applications report.
+We renamed the ‘Export data’ section to ‘Reports’ to better reflect that this section includes the new report and not just data exports.

 ### Removed the link to the HESA export from the application data export page

-Currently, the application data export page has a link to the HESA export.
+Currently, the application data export page has a link to the Higher Education Statistics Agency (HESA) export.

-But now the HESA export is accessible from the reports page, so we’ve:
+But now the HESA export is accessible directly from the reports page, so we’ve:

 - removed the link from the application data export page
 - changed the breadcrumb on the HESA export page